Slip and Fall Accident Lawyers

-Legal responsibility for a slip and fall accident that take place on other people’s property is called premises liability.
+Unsafe conditions on property that a person or business is legally responsible for keeping safe can cause devastating injuries.
+Claims for these injuries are often referred to as premises liability claims.
 Slip and fall accidents are one of the most common types of premises liability claims.
-Property owners throughout New Hampshire are responsible for making their premises safe for visitors.
+In New Hampshire, property owners are legally responsible for making their premises safe for visitors.
 When they fail to take necessary precautions, serious and life-threatening injuries can result.

-When property owners ignore safety precautions or fail to remove hazards, visitors can slip, trip and fall, leaving them vulnerable to head injuries, back and neck injuries, fractures and even wrongful death.
+When property owners ignore safety precautions or fail to remove hazards, visitors can slip or trip and fall, leaving them vulnerable to head injuries, back and neck injuries, fractures, and even wrongful death.

 - Ice and snow on walkways